Generic selectors

 Jonathan: I mean, I try to write about what it feels like to be in the restaurant.
 I will write about the music that’s playing because I think that it’s part of the experience of the restaurant, but it’s also who the restaurateurs are trying to bring in.

-I’ll talk of noise levels.
-It’s, again, this might be the thing I’ve been doing this for a long, but I think it’s disingenuous to write about service a lot because I think that service may be the thing that I experience differently from the way that other people experience it.
+I’ll talk about noise levels.
+It’s, again, this might be the thing I’ve been doing for a long time, but I think it’s disingenuous to write about service a lot because I think that service may be the thing that I experience differently from the way that other people experience it.
 It’s not necessarily bad, it’s not better, it’s not worse, it’s just different.

-But there’s the idea that you have to eat organic sustainably farm vegetables.
-This is attached to the idea that proteins, the meat and poultry, should be really well raised and really well cared for.
-Is that because people are being stewards of the earth or is it just because it’s trendy, or is it because chicken that lived a happy life actually tastes better than chicken that hasn’t had a happy life?
-I don’t know what it is, but I think that at a certain level you’re almost certain to enjoy something that’s really well raised.
+But there’s the idea that you have to eat organic, sustainable farm vegetables.
+This is attached to the idea that proteins, meat, and poultry should be really well raised and well cared for.
+Is that because people are being stewards of the earth, or is it just because it’s trendy, or is it because chicken that lived a happy life tastes better than chicken that hasn’t had a happy life?
+I don’t know what it is, but I think that at a certain level, you’re almost certain to enjoy something that’s well-raised.

 And as part of that, there are unsustainable things that I’ll always call out.
-I was very, very vocal against shark fin until that was banned.
+I was very, very vocal against shark fins until that was banned.

-I’ve almost become shrill on bluefin tuna, because somebody really soon could be the last person with the honor of eating the last bluefin tuna.
+I’ve almost become shrill on bluefin tuna because somebody soon could be the last person with the honor of eating the last bluefin tuna.
 It’s just severely, severely endangered.

 Student: I wanted to know your opinion on food trucks.
 As big as it is now, do you think it is going to die out?
 Do you think it will stay?

-Jonathan: At the beginning of the food truck movement there were a lot of them that, I mean, including me, I certainly went a little overboard on.
+Jonathan: At the beginning of the food truck movement, there were a lot of them that, I mean, including me, I certainly went a little overboard on.
 I thought that it was the coming thing.
 And I love the idea of entry-level capitalism.
-I mean, this is why there are so many great restaurants in minimalls in LA.
+I mean, this is why there are so many great restaurants in malls in LA.

-I love the idea that there were people who are coming out of culinary school or quitting serious kitchens and they were going for food trucks and they were just going to do fantastic stuff.
-But as with everything else, it turns out that actually 95 percent of them weren’t very good.
-The trucks began to occupy a niche, and maybe the niche shouldn’t be filled in a way.
+I love the idea that there were people who were coming out of culinary school or quitting serious kitchens, and they were going for food trucks, and they were just going to do fantastic stuff.
+But as with everything else, it turns out that actually, 95 percent of them weren’t very good.
+The trucks began to occupy a niche, and maybe the niche shouldn’t be filled in a certain way.
 So, for example, when people are building office buildings or big commercial they don’t necessarily have to have places for restaurants, they don’t necessarily have to provide places for their employees to eat.
-They can just have a parking lot with some food trucks and they’re done with the responsibility.
+They can just have a parking lot with some food trucks, and they’re done with the responsibility.

-But that being said, some of the food trucks are really great and at some of them you eat great stuff.
+But that being said, some of the food trucks are great, and at some of them, you can eat great stuff.

 Student: Do you work out a lot?